cseanburns/systems-librarianship/src/p1-systems-librarianship.md

 The course teaches the following skills:

+1. how to use the Linux command line in order to become more efficient computer users and more comfortable with using computers in general;
 2. how to use cloud computing resources and create virtual machines;
-1. how to use the Linux command line in order to become more efficient computer users and more comfortable with using computers in general;
 3. how to document technical information using Git and GitHub;
-4. how to create a LAMP server, websites, and create a bare bones OPAC;
+4. how to create a LAMP server, websites, and a bare-bones OPAC;
-5. how to install and configure content management systems, and;
+5. how to install and configure content management systems;
 6. how to install and configure an integrated library system.

 The main overarching goals of this work are:

-1. to foster self-efficacy with computers and an enthusiasm for foundational computer technologies, and
+1. to foster self-efficacy with computers and an enthusiasm for foundational computer technologies; and
-1. to provide library science students a starting point in a career in systems librarianship or related positions.
+2. to provide library science students a starting point in a career in systems librarianship or related positions.

 ## About This Book